djalbat/sufficient/README.md

     git clone https://github.com/djalbat/sufficient.git

-...and then install the sufficient modules with npm from within the project's root directory:
+...and then install the dependencies with npm from within the project's root directory:

     npm install